hydroffice/hyo2_soundspeed/docs/app_b_connection_settings.rst

     Figure – MVP Controller configuration dialog.
 Boxes A through C are required for transmission of cast information.
 Box D can be configured to transmit sensor data.

-The MVP computer IP address and the IP address of the machine running the *SSP* package can be configured in *Box A*.
+The MVP computer IP address and the IP address of the machine running the *SSM* package can be configured in *Box A*.
 For newer versions of the MVP controller, it is recommended to choose the ``NAVO_ISS60`` transmission protocol as this will allow for large cast files to be transmitted in several packets without overflowing the UDP maximum packet size limitation (*Box B*).
 Older versions of the MVP controller software